 \subsection{Interdependency of waypoint constraints}

 Sequential robotic manipulation implies long-term dependencies e.g.\ between the pick and place pose of an object via the constraint of a constant relative grasp pose, or the onset of a push and the final placement of the object via stable push constraints.
-This could be formalized by constraints $\hat\phi(\xi(t_1),..,\xi(t_K))$ that directly couple all waypoints (as long as the Jacobian of $\hat\phi$ is sparse this could equally efficiently be handled by our solvers).
-However, in our implementation we instead choose to augment the system configuration space $X$ to include manipulation dofs, such as a constant relative grasp pose, or final push-placement, which underlie constancy constraints (either via running constraints $\bar\phi$ or by explicit sharing of dofs across time slices \cite{2021-toussaint-CoOptimizingRobotEnvironment}).
-In that way, the sequence of waypoint constraints $(\hat\phi_1(\xi(t_1)),..,\hat\phi_K(\xi(t_K)))$ concerns parameters shared across waypoints to model interdependencies.
+To account for such dependencies we augment the system configuration space $X$ to include manipulation dofs.
+For instance, such manipulation dofs represent a constant relative grasp pose or final push-placement.
+By imposing constancy constraints (either via running constraints $\bar\phi$ or by explicit sharing of dofs across time slices, see \cite{2021-toussaint-CoOptimizingRobotEnvironment}), the sequence of waypoint constraints $(\hat\phi_1(\xi(t_1)),..,\hat\phi_K(\xi(t_K)))$ concerns parameters shared across waypoints to model their interdependencies.